Kazuki Nakajima: Before Formula One

 Kazuki Nakajima was born on 11 January 1985 in Okazaki, Aichi, Japan.
 Nakajima is the son of the retired Formula One driver Satoru Nakajima.
 His younger brother, Daisuke, is also a racing driver.
 Nakajima started his career in racing in 1996, when he started karting.
 Three years later, he was crowned the Suzuka Formula ICA karting champion.
 After some impressive performances, Nakajima was picked up by Japanese car manufacturer Toyota as part of the corporation's Young Drivers Program.

-His father had been backed by Toyota's arch-rivals Honda through his career.
+Nakajima's father had been backed by Toyota's arch-rivals Honda through his career.
 Nakajima hoped that by joining Toyota he would shield himself against any accusations that his father had promoted his career.

 In 2002, Nakajima won a scholarship in Formula Toyota, which he became champion in a year later.
 He progressed onto Japanese Formula Three in 2004, winning two of the 20 races and finishing fifth in the Drivers' Championship.

 Nakajima stayed in Japanese Formula Three for 2005, finishing second.
 He dovetailed that championship with appearances in the Japanese GT300 sports car series, where he ended the year eighth.

 Nakajima moved to the Formula Three Euroseries in 2006 and competed against the likes of Sebastian Vettel and Paul di Resta.
 After starting the year strongly with second place in the first race and a win in round four, Nakajima finished seventh with 36 points, behind his Manor Motorsport teammates Kohei Hirate (third) and Esteban Guerrieri (fourth).
 The championship was won by di Resta with 86 points.

 Nakajima driving the Williams FW29 at the 2007 Goodwood Festival of Speed.